 • Symptom.
 Ranking Web Server displays wrong data, or too much data.

 Possible cause.
-RWS is designed to handle groups of contests.
-If you want to delete the previous data, run it with the '-d' option.
+RWS is designed to handle groups of contests, so it retains data about past contests.
+If you want to delete previous data, run RWS with the '-d' option.
 See RankingWebServer for more details